Toll Free 866.331.6376

 What Causes This Cancer?

-The only known cause of peritoneal mesothelioma is exposure to asbestos, a naturally occurring mineral that has been used for decades in a variety of different industries.
+The primary cause of peritoneal mesothelioma is exposure to asbestos, a naturally occurring mineral that has been used for decades in a variety of different industries.
 Many people have been exposed to asbestos in their workplace, home or school; however, individuals working in certain environments have experienced a much higher level of exposure.
 For example, asbestos has been widely used in manufacturing, construction, shipyards and the military.
 Because it is heat resistant and particularly strong, asbestos can be found in many construction materials, such as roofing shingles, insulation, cement and flooring products.
 Heat-resistant fabrics, brake and clutch linings, gaskets and coatings may also contain asbestos.

 While it is known that asbestos causes peritoneal mesothelioma, it is unclear how the asbestos fibers reach the peritoneum.
 This may occur when asbestos fibers are ingested and travel through the intestinal system to the peritoneum.
 It is also possible that the fibers are inhaled and carried through the lymphatic system.
 In some cases, mesothelioma found in the peritoneum originated as pleural mesothelioma and spread to the peritoneum.
 Because the abdominal lining extends into the area of the scrotum in men, there are very rare instances in which the cancer starts there.
 When it does, it is sometimes referred to as "testicular mesothelioma."